JoinColony/colonyJS/packages/colony-js/docs/api/interfaces/ColonyClientV14.md

 ▸ **setExpenditureRecipient**(`_id`, `_slot`, `_recipient`, `overrides?`): `Promise`<`ContractTransaction`\>

+Can only be called while expenditure is in draft state.

+**`Deprecated Sets`**

-DeprecatedSets the recipient on an expenditure slot.
+the recipient on an expenditure slot.
 Can only be called by expenditure owner.

 #### Parameters